hakt0r/BDL/FAQ.md

 git, github, vscode, Mouse, Monitors...

 ### What is GNU
-Gnu is not linux gnu is not linux gnu is not linux.
+GNU is not linux GNU is not linux GNU is not linux.
-Basically thats gnu :)
+Basically thats GNU :)